f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **psu-fault                      .1.3.6.1.4.1.12276.1.1.1.66305**

+This set of SNMP traps will relate to the health of the power supplies in the rSeries appliances.
+You may see traps realted to insetion or removal of power supplies, inputs, and voltage thresholds.
+IT is best to determine if the trap was a temporary condition, and if an error state persists, then determine if the inputs of the power supplies have become disconnected, or changed.
+If the problem only occurs on one power supply, then you can try swapping inputs/power supplies (assuming dual power is installed) during a maintenance window to see if the issue follows the power supply or thr input source.

 .. code-block:: bash

     <INFO> 10-Jul-2023::13:43:13.426 appliance-1 confd[130]: snmp snmpv2-trap reqid=1977423818 10.255.0.144:161 (TimeTicks sysUpTime=13923)(OBJECT IDENTIFIER snmpTrapOID=psu-fault)(OCTET STRING alertSource=psu-2)(INTEGER alertEffect=2)(INTEGER alertSeverity=8)(OCTET STRING alertTimeStamp=2023-07-10 17:43:12.676537826 UTC)(OCTET STRING alertDescription=Deasserted: PSU 2 present)